pantelis/aiml-common/lectures/autonomous-cars/prediction/_index.md

 $$[id, x, y, v_x, v_y, \sigma_x, \sigma_y, \sigma_{vx} \sigma_{vy}]^T$$

 The prediction output will be a list of trajectories each specified by a list of $[x, y, \mathtt{yaw}, \mathtt{timestamp}]$ elements and tagged with a probability.
-Each trajectory has a horizon of few seconds (10-20) and typically their time resolution is 200ms.
+Each trajectory has a horizon of few (e.g. 10s) seconds and typically their time resolution is 200ms.

 To estimate the probabilities of the possible trajectories we have two broad options:

 1. Model-based approach.
 In this approach, we use _process models_ to generate trajectories for each of the possible hypotheses we have.
 The models capture the dynamics of each agent, the rules governing how an agent must turn etc. We use the perception subsystem and an estimation algorithm to estimate the belief (posterior) that the other agent will follow each of the reference trajectories.

 2. ML-based approach.
 In this approach, the probabilities are estimated using supervised learning methods where we need to label the observations according to the trajectory that the agent followed.
 We use such training data to train a model that will predict the class (trajectory ID) and the confidence (belief).

 ![model-vs-data](images/model-vs-data.png#center)